SirSergi0/Repository---AI-application-for-azophotoswitches-optimization-with-pharmacological-interest/README.md

 Comments will be added throughout the project's development.
 This list may not be updated regularly.

+### UserGuide.md
+- File containing a User-Guide for helping with the implementation of the repository to a device.
+- It is hardly recommended to consult this text at least once.

 ### General Guidelines

 - For any problems or questions, please use the **_Issues_** and **_Discussions_** sections.